PhD MA BA(Hons) AFHEA, Fellow of the Royal Historical Society (FRHistS)

 A concurrent strand is the social-psychological function and cultural significance of smoking for soldiers at the front and civilians at home, where tobacco becomes a means to steel resolve in the face of attack and to stave off pre-attack anxieties.
 Michael also has broader research interests and teaching experience in the social and cultural history of the nineteenth and twentieth centuries in Britain and Europe, including labour and communist history, the Second World War, the Cold War, consumption and the British empire.

-Michael is a Lecturer in History at Bishop Grosseteste University, Lincoln, and an Academic Skills Tutor at Leeds Beckett University.
+Michael is a Lecturer in History and Foundation Year at Bishop Grosseteste University, Lincoln, and an Academic Skills Tutor at Leeds Beckett University.
 He also works as a History tutor on the Access to HE History Diploma course at Infused Learning and as an Associate Lecturer in Arts & Humanities at The Open University.
 In April 2020, Michael joined the relaunched committee of History Lab Plus, a network for Early Career Researchers based at the Institute of Historical Research, London.

 Read Michael’s biography here.